SystemsApproach/security/tls.rst

 other to form a coherent whole, rather than just looking at single components in isolation.
-For example, TLS is a system that includes both public-key and symmetric-key cryptography, authentication and privacy mechanisms, certification authorities, and sub-layers such as the record protocol and the handshake protocol.
+For example, TLS is a system that includes both public-key and symmetric-key cryptography, authentication and privacy mechanisms, certificate authorities, and sub-layers such as the record protocol and the handshake protocol.
 But the systems approach applies recursively too.
 As we have already seen, it is important to look at how TLS sits within the overall protocol stack,